80% discount promotion

 dVdV - differencial slice volume, m3m^3

-xx - possition, mm
+xx - position, mm

 ρh\rho_h - density of hot fluid, kg/m3kg/m^3